 If you and your spouse together have $126,420 (as of 2019) or less in assets, then your spouse will be allowed to keep all of the assets.
 This amount is known as the community spouse resource allowance.
 If you have more than $126,420 in assets, you will be required to spend down your assets until you reach the $126,420 eligibility limit for a community spouse.
 If you need to be able to keep more than $126,420 in assets in order to support your community spouse while remaining eligible for Medicaid, you can request a hearing to request that this amount be raised.

 If you receive MassHealth and live in a nursing home, you will be expected to spend most of your income on your room, board, and medical care.
 Nursing home residents receiving MassHealth can keep only $72.80 per month as a personal needs allowance.

 MassHealth will pay for a nursing home only when it is medically necessary.
 You must show MassHealth that you "meet the nursing facility level of care," meaning that you need the kind of care that can only be provided in a nursing home.
 In Massachusetts, there are two ways to meet the nursing home level of care.
 First, you can show that you need at least one "skilled service" daily.
 Skilled services are usually provided by nurses.
 Examples of skilled services are injections, wound care, catheter care, and monitoring of unstable conditions.

 The second way to meet the nursing home level of care is by showing that you have a medical or mental condition that requires a small amount of skilled nursing help but substantial assistance with activities of daily living.
-(Activities of daily living are bathing, dressing, toileting, eating, transferring, and mobility.)
+(Activities of daily living include bathing, dressing, toileting, eating, transferring, and mobility.)
 You must show that you need skilled nursing services at least three times a week.

-Read on to find out when Masshealth pays for assisted living facilities and home health care..
+Read on to find out when MassHealth pays for assisted living facilities and home health care.

 1 | 2